Email FacebookTwitterMenu burgerClose thin

 Tips for Dealing With a Tax Lien

 • Consider talking to a financial advisor about how to avoid having your business served a tax lien or to help you properly create a tax plan.
-Finding a financial advisor doesn’t have to be hardSmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hardSmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goalsget started now.

 • The Internal Revenue Service isn’t the only agency that can file a tax lien.
 State and local taxing authorities can also claim your business assets if you don’t pay taxes due.